 From the “What’s new in Horizon 7.7” doc at https://blogs.vmware.com/euc/2018/12/whats-new-horizon-7-7.html

 You can now use the Blast Extreme display protocol to access physical PCs and workstations.
 Some limitations apply.

 Additional information from the “Horizon 7.7 Release Notes” at https://docs.vmware.com/en/VMware-Horizon-7/7.7/rn/horizon-77-view-release-notes.html

 Physical PCs and workstations with Windows 10 1803 Enterprise or higher can be brokered through Horizon 7 via Blast Extreme protocol.

 - Windows 10 Enterprise (for Horizon versions before Horizon 8 2206)

 - Windows 10 Pro or Edu (for Horizon 8 2206 and later)

 - VMware Horizon Licensing

-- VMware Horizon 7.7 Agent on Physical PC/Workstation
+- VMware Horizon 7.7 or higher (and Horizon 8) Agent on Physical PC/Workstation

 - Manual Desktop Pool (Manual is required for Physical PCs to be added)